drikrimachoudry-maker/healthcare-admissions-bi-dashboard/README.md

 This project demonstrates end-to-end Business Intelligence development for a healthcare admissions dataset — from raw CSV ingestion through data modeling, DAX development, and multi-page interactive dashboard creation, including predictive model validation.

+---

+### Project Overview
+This project demonstrates end-to-end Business Intelligence development for a complex healthcare environment—moving from raw CSV ingestion through advanced data modeling and multi-page interactive dashboard creation.

-As a Healthcare BI Analyst with a clinical background, I engineered this suite to bridge the gap between complex medical datasets and executive decision-making.
+> **Expert Statement:** As a Healthcare BI Analyst with a clinical background, I engineered this suite to bridge the gap between complex medical datasets and executive decision-making.
 The project demonstrates advanced modeling of hospital performance metrics, combining domain-driven logic with predictive analytics to optimize payer-facing reporting and clinical outcome tracking.

 ---
 ## Business Problem

 Hospital readmissions are one of the most significant cost drivers in US healthcare.
 The Centers for Medicare and Medicaid Services (CMS) penalizes hospitals with high 30-day readmission rates through the Hospital Readmissions Reduction Program (HRRP).
 Understanding which patients are at highest risk, which diagnoses drive the most readmissions, and whether post-discharge follow-up is adequate are critical questions for hospital administrators and quality teams.